zrong/wiz2joplin/README.md

 ## !!!CAUTION!!!!

-wiz2joplin 0.5 has only been tested in wizNote for Win with wiznote ver4.13.25, not test in wiznoteX. the folder structure of the macOS and Windows versions of wizNote is different, but maybe this version is also compatible for mac.
+wiz2joplin 0.5 has only been tested in wizNote for Win with wiznote ver4.13.25, not test in wiznoteX.

+The folder structure of the macOS and Windows versions of wizNote is different, but maybe this version is also compatible for mac.

 All log messages and error messages translate to english only for windows wersion.

 This version migrate DateCreated and DateModified of notes.

 Struct of folder on Win:
-<some path> example D:\
+\<some path> example D:\
-  wiz2joplin
+ - wiz2joplin
-    wiz
+   - wiz
-      user@mail.com - Fully copied data directory (ex: C:\Users\user\Documents\My Knowledge\Data\user@mail.com
+      - user@mail.com - Fully copied data directory (ex: C:\Users\user\Documents\My Knowledge\Data\user@mail.com
-  out - empty folder
+    - out - empty folder
-  w2j - updated script files (from this fork)
+    - w2j - updated script files (from this fork)

 ## Dependency